St. Catharines Black Hawks: Richardson Cup 1971

-The Eastern Canadian championship of 1971 was the most controversial of the series ever played for the Richardson Cup.
-It was also the last Eastern Canadian championship to be played before the Memorial Cup tournament began in 1972.

-The series that featured future NHL stars Guy Lafleur and Marcel Dionne, never lived up to the potential on ice brilliance that could have been.
+The 1971 George Richardson Memorial Trophy series, was the last Eastern Canadian championship to be played before the Memorial Cup tournament began in 1972.
+The series that featured future NHL stars Guy Lafleur and Marcel Dionne,.
 Disputes off the ice and erupting violence abruped the series before it was finished.

 The Black Hawks and Remparts series was intense on many levels.
 Besides the strong rivalry between Anglophone and Francophone hockey teams and Canadian citizens in general, there was unfinished business between Marcel Dionne and the Remparts coach Maurice Filion.
 Dionne had been coached by Filion in 1968 as a member of the Drummondville Rangers of the Quebec Junior Hockey League.
 When the Quebec Major Junior Hockey League formed in 1969, Dionne departed to play in the OHA, which was seen as a higher-calibre level of competition, to hone his skills.
 Filion vowed revenge against his OHA team.
 This rivalry was further fueled by the desire of Francophone nationalists to have a Canadian champion from a Quebec team in a Quebec-based league.

 The Remparts won the first game 4-2 played in St. Catharines and televised by closed circuit to over 8,000 spectators in Quebec arenas.
 Despite the win, Filion complained about the referee bias against his players, calling it anti-Francophone.
 The Black Hawks won game 2 by a score of 8–3, to tie the series at 1 game each.

 Game 3 was played in the Colisée de Québec to an overflow crowd, seeing the Remparts win 3–1.
 There were a total of 102 penalty minutes called, 77 of those were against the Black Hawks.
 Brian MacKenize of St. Catharines would be suspended for one game after confronting a linesman.